jordymeow/meow-gallery/readme.txt

 == Changelog ==

-= 4.2.3 (2022/02/23) =
+= 4.2.4 (2022/02/25) =
 * Update: Only load CSS and JS when the gallery is in use.
+* Fix: Responsive Images weren't used since January - sorry about that!
 * Add: New "Horizontal" layout.
 * Fix: Improved touch events.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post) :) That motivates us a lot.
+* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
 Thank you!

 = 4.2.2 (2021/09/22) =
 * Fix: Carousel block issue.